 At lunchtime I eat two or three pieces of rye bread with e.g. cold cuts, salmon, mackerel, hummus, liver pate (chicken or alm.) or rice dish consisting of 250 grams of minced chicken, 100 grams of peas, one can of pineapple in pieces and a shot of coconut milk.
 Made in Rice cooker from Sistema.

 Fruit or the rest of the rice dish from dinner relieves hunger until dinner.

 Dinner, dishes with meat, fish or vegan steaks, falafel, etc. as a source of protein. rice, bulgur, lentils, pasta, couscous el. lign. as a carbohydrate source.
 Rough green e.g. fried aubergines, broccoli, cabbage, scallions, carrots, etc. as a fiber/vegetable source.

 The rice dish with chicken, pineapple and coconut milk is made as follows:

-Heat the minced chicken meat, rice, salt and water in the microwave for approx. 2.5 minutes at max.
+Heat the minced chicken meat, rice, salt, and water in the microwave for approx. 12 minutes at max.
 Wattage.
-Add 1 dl. coconut milk, 1 teaspoon curry and a can of pineapple in pieces and the frozen peas.
+Add 1 dl. coconut milk, 1 teaspoon curry, a can of sliced pineapple in juice, and the frozen peas.